tam17aki/music-esprit-python/README.md

     -   RELAX: [12]
     -   DFT Interpolation (Candan): [13]
     -   DFT Interpolation (Serbes/HAQSE): [14]
+    -   NOMP: [15]

-For a comprehensive overview and detailed mathematical derivations, the following textbook is highly recommended: [15].
+For a comprehensive overview and detailed mathematical derivations, the following textbook is highly recommended: [16].

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/tam17aki/music-esprit-python/blob/main/LICENSE) file for details.